 MITSUBISHI CERTIFIED BALANCE OF 10 YEAR/ 100,000 MI POWER TRAIN

-The Mitsubishi Outlander Sport is offered FWD with 4 trims, the ES, SE, SEL and LE while the AWC model comes in ES, SE, SEL, GT and LE trims.
+The Mitsubishi Outlander Sport is offered FWD with four trims: the ES, SE, SEL and LE.
+While the AWC model comes in ES, SE, SEL, GT and LE trims.
 The standard engine in ES and LE trims is a 148-horsepower, 2.0L DOHC 4-cylinder engine.
-A 168-horsepower 2.4L four-cylinder is standard on the SE, SEL and GT.
-On 2-wheel-drive ES models, a 5-speed manual gearbox is standard, while a continuously variable transmission (CVT) is optional and standard on all other Outlander Sports.
+A 168-horsepower, 2.4L 4-cylinder is standard on the SE, SEL and GT.
+On 2-wheel drive ES models, a 5-speed manual gearbox is standard, while a continuously variable transmission (CVT) is optional.
+The CVT is standard on all other Outlander Sports.

 All-wheel drive is available on all trim levels, and the system, which is geared toward improved traction on slippery roads, includes a separate 2WD mode for improved fuel efficiency.

 The Outlander Sport is laid out more as a tall car than as a traditional utility vehicle, and with responsive, quick-ratio electric power steering, it drives more like a sporty hatchback on the road.
 It maneuvers well and parks easily in the city, and CVT models offer steering wheel paddle shifters that lets the driver toggle between six simulated gears.

 Inside, the Outlander Sport has space for five.
 Rear seatbacks are split 60/40 and fold forward, while backseat occupants get a fold-down padded armrest.
 There's also a trunk pass-through for skis and longer items.